Nekroze/codeforthought/glossary.rst

       programming environment.
 The user enters one or more expressions (rather than an entire compilation unit), which are then evaluated, and the results displayed.
-These provide a simple and easy way to learn a language and experiment with a :term:`Snippet`.
+These provide a simple and easy way to learn a language and experiment with :term:`Snippets`.

-   Snippet
+   Snippets
       A programming term for a small region of re-usable source code, machine code, or text.
-Ordinarily, these are formally-defined operative units to incorporate into larger programming modules.
-Snippets are often used to clarify the meaning of an otherwise "cluttered" function, or to minimize the use of repeated code that is common to other functions.
-The snippets themselves may be either literal text, or written in a simple template language to allow substitutions, such as variable names. :term:`Snippets` are a  small-scale form of copy and paste programming.
+Ordinarily, these are formally-defined operative units to incorporate into larger programming modules. :term:Snippets are often used to clarify the meaning of an otherwise "cluttered" function, or to minimize the use of repeated code that is common to other functions.
+The :term:`Snippets` themselves may be either literal text, or written in a simple template language to allow substitutions, such as variable names.
+      :term:`Snippets` are a  small-scale form of copy and paste programming.